mortizm1988/lecture_financial_statements_analysis/topic_1_foundations.md

 2. Expenses should be matched with revenues they helped to generate in the same period, even if payment occurs later.

 ---
-Therefore it is important to when companies can recognize revenues
+Therefore it is important know to when companies can recognize revenues
- - in 2018, the FASB (ASC 606) and IFRS (IFRS 15) converged into a standard for revenue recognition.
+ - In 2018, the FASB (ASC 606) and IFRS (IFRS 15) converged into a standard for revenue recognition.
  - The standard is based on the principle that revenue is recognized when the risk and rewards of the goods or services are transferred to the customer.

 ---
-5 steps revenue recognition model:
+ The 5-steps revenue-recognition model:

 1. Identify the contract with the customer.
    - clear allocation of rights, obligations and payment terms.